gaehlerm/SoftwareEngineering/README.md

 Copilot was also a help when writing this book, though for writing text I like it way less than for coding.
 A lot of suggestions were "simply wrong.
 But it was still a help to get some inspiration."
 (The quoted text was suggested by Copilot, the rest of the suggestion was not useful at all.)
 When writing text it becomes even more obvious that Copilot does not understand some things.
 For example it claimed to have suggested a quote I would use at the beginning of the book, but that was plain wrong.
 I didn't use the quote at the beginning of the book nor was it Copilot who came up with the quote.

 Furthermore Copilot makes a lot of boilerplate suggestions.
 For exmaple it frequently suggests text like "This makes it easier to understand." which might be right, but it does not help the reader of this book.

+## Copilot and this book

+I used Copilot to write parts of this book.
+At times it was a help to get some inspiration.
+For example I would have used the word help instead of inspiration here (Copilot seems to like the word "inspiration" when writing about itself).
+On the other hand, Copilot also suggested a lot of nonsense.
+So it's not like Copilot would make the job of an author obsolete any time soon.
+But it's a great tool to improve your writing.

 # 50. Further reading